-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 22. San Francisco 49ers

 No team is more fired up about a relatively unproven QB than the Niners are about Jimmy Garoppolo.
 And hey, I get it.
-He's literally never lost a game (7-0 in his career).
+He has literally never lost a game (7-0 in his career).
 Garoppolo is a bit like Watson in Houston, in that a continuation of the small-sample-size performance we saw last year would necessitate a big jump on this list the next time we do it.
 A spring and summer spent really digging into Kyle Shanahan's offense will tell the tale, as will the way Jimmy G handles things when he inevitably does lose a game.
 But the contract extension screams confidence, and away they go by the Bay.
 C.J.
 Beathard, who was starting last year until the Jimmy G tornado swept into town, is in place as the backup and obviously knows the scheme.

 23. Baltimore Ravens

-Joe Flacco has completed an impressive 64.5 percent of his passes over the past three years, but he's only averaging 244 yards per game and has a touchdown-to-interception ratio of 52:40 over that same time.
+Joe Flacco has completed an impressive 64.5 percent of his passes over the past three years, but he's averaging only 244 yards per game and has a touchdown-interception ratio of 52-40 over that same time.
 Oh, and the Ravens just moved up to draft Lamar Jackson at the back end of the first round.
-Odds are, they spend this year designing an offense around Jackson's skill set while developing him in a backup role and then move on from Flacco in 2019 or 2020.
-Flacco would have to play very well this year to get the Ravens to re-think that plan, and Jackson's arrival doesn't indicate much confidence at all in the QB situation as it stands in Baltimore.
+Odds are, they spend this year designing an offense around Jackson's skill set while developing him in a backup role and then part ways with Flacco in 2019 or 2020.
+Flacco would have to play very well this year to get the Ravens to rethink that plan, and Jackson's arrival doesn't indicate much confidence at all in the QB situation as it stands in Baltimore.

 24. Jacksonville Jaguars

 The Jags gave Blake Bortles an extension early in the offseason, indicating they'd prefer to stick with him and what worked in 2017 than to go out and spend big on someone like Cousins.
 They didn't draft a quarterback until the sixth round, and the backup as of now is Cody Kessler.
 The Jags are, for the moment, all-in on Bortles.
-The reason they're down so low is that (a) the commitment isn't an overly long-term one and (b) they don't ask Bortles to do as much as other teams ask their quarterbacks to do.
-The Jags want to run and run and run some more, and while Bortles has played well in flashes he hasn't shown the consistency you need to see to inspire confidence.
+The reason they're down so low is that (A) the commitment isn't an overly long-term one and (B) they don't ask Bortles to do as much as other teams ask their quarterbacks to do.
+The Jags want to run and run and run some more, and while Bortles has played well in flashes, he hasn't shown the consistency you need to see to inspire confidence.
 And if he flops, there isn't much behind him.

 25. Indianapolis Colts

 Yeah?
 You tell me.
 Is Andrew Luck, who hasn't thrown a football in a year and a half, going to be ready to start the season?
-If he is, is he going to be confident enough in that shoulder to thrown the ball the way he used to throw it?
+If he is, is he going to be confident enough in that shoulder to throw the ball the way he used to throw it?
 If the answers to those questions are yes, then you're right, the Colts need to be much higher on this list.
 But how can you, I, he or they really know those answers?
-Especially when they were all saying the same things this time last year and he missed the whole season?
+Especially when they were all saying the same things this time last year, and he missed the whole season?
 Jacoby Brissett was a surprisingly good backup, but the record indicates that plan didn't REALLY work.

 26. Chicago Bears